JaronLouise/IRIS-Route-Optimization/README.md

 # I.R.I.S.
 (Intelligent Route Identification System)

 I.R.I.S.
-(Intelligent Route Identification System) is a web application designed to optimize emergency response routes within a university campus.
-By leveraging Dijkstra’s algorithm, the application identifies the fastest routes to emergency locations, enabling quicker response times and improved campus safety.
+(Intelligent Route Identification System) is a web application that visualizes the A* algorithm's route optimization on real-world maps, enabling users to input start and end points and observe the pathfinding process in action.

 ---